Welcome to the web page of the Quantum Coherence Lab

 at the Department of Physics, University of Basel!

-Research focuses on nanoscale / mesoscopic physics investigating quantum coherence, electron and nuclear spins and interactions in semiconductor nanostructures.
+Research focuses on quantum transport experiments investigating quantum coherence, electron spins and nuclear spins and interactions in semiconductor and graphene nanostructures.
 Ongoing projects include

 - spin qubits in coupled, laterally gated GaAs quantum dots